Yuelioi/docs-v3/Ue/blueprint/zh/Color Correct Regions/Refresh Stenci Id Assignment for All CCR.md

 ---
-display_name: Refresh Stenci Id Assignment for All CCR
+title: Refresh Stenci Id Assignment for All CCR
 order: 1
 ---
 ## Navigation